Cursor 3 Review: 5 New Features Tested, 2 That Actually Matter (2026)

 Is it worth upgrading?
 If you're on Cursor Pro already, absolutely - you get Cursor 3 automatically.
 If you're on the free plan or considering switching from another tool, keep reading.

-Let me break down the headline features and whether they deliver on the hype.
+Cursor 3 launched on April 2, 2026 - making this Cursor's biggest release since the original Cursor 1.0.
+Let me break down the new features and whether they deliver on the hype.

 The Agents Window - The Biggest Change